 A student may retake a quiz, possibly multiple times, before the end of the grading period.
 We’d prefer for all students to retake quizzes because we believe all students can continue to pursue deeper learning even after concepts are formally assessed.
 However, the goal of retakes is not to create a crutch for students.
 The goal is for students to take learning seriously and in turn be provided with an encouraging classroom environment that welcomes mistakes and allows for growth from mistakes.

-In addition, if a student would like to retake a quiz a 3rd time (or more), then he or she must fill out a quiz analysis form that asks the student to analyze previous quizzes and write out questions he or she still has.
-From there, the student may receive tutoring, other outside help, or a video-guided handout to continue learning.
-Finally, after those conditions are met, the student may retake the quiz a 3rd time.
+In addition, if a student would like to retake a quiz a 2nd time (or more), then he or she must fill out another quiz analysis form based on the first retake.
+From there, the student must receive tutoring, other outside help, or a video-guided handout to continue learning.
+Finally, after those conditions are met, the student may retake the quiz a 2nd time.
 All additional retakes will follow the same process.

 The highest grade achieved by the end of the grading period will be placed in the gradebook.
 This approach is used because it allows students to pursue learning without penalty and be rewarded for perseverance.
 We want students to keep working until mastery is demonstrated no matter how long it takes.